Cherreads

 "Hey Kailus, can you be a blessing for little o' me and hand me—"

-Shalius cuts her off with a menacing tone.
+Shalius looks at Akiro with a reddening aura.
 "For every bite you take upon yourself is fifty reps later for compensation.
 Don't make this harder than it needs to be."

-"Ugh, we have a food officer over here," Akiro scoffs.
-She looks at Kailus with puppy dog eyes, begging for a slice.
+"Ugh, we have a food officer over here," Akiro scoffs, giving Kailus puppy eyes.

 'She's starting to scare me.
 Is this what a food addict is?'